 How Nipah Virus spread or transmitted?

-Nipah Virus is transmitted to humans through direct contact with infected bats, infected pigs or from other NiV infected people.
+Nipah Virus is transmitted to humans through direct contact with infected bats, infected pigs or other NiV-infected people.
 In Malaysia and Singapore, humans are infected with Nipah Virus only through close contact with infected pigs which came in contact with the bats that had lost their habitats due to deforestation.

 The disease spreads through fruit bats or flying foxes who are natural reservoir hosts of the Nipah and Hendra Viruses.
 Do you know that the virus is present in bat urine, bat faeces, saliva and birthing fluids?

-In Bangladesh and India this virus is transmitted from bats while drinking raw palm sap contaminated with bat excrement or climbing trees coated in the same or through virus infected person.
+In Bangladesh and India, this virus is transmitted from bats while drinking raw palm sap contaminated with bat excrement or climbing trees coated in the same or through a virus-infected person.

 Symptoms of Nipah Virus infection